Traditional Bachelor of Science in Nursing Program

-The traditional BSN program is designed for students who have completed 58 semester hours of required general education courses from an accredited college or university and who wish to pursue their education to become licensed registered nurses (RN).
+The Traditional Bachelor of Science in Nursing Program, housed on the Little Rock campus, is designed for students who have completed 58 semester hours of required general education courses from an accredited college or university and who wish to pursue their education to become licensed registered nurses.

 - Learn more about the admission requirements